oveddan/interX-orig/README.md

 - [Behavior Graph smart contract unit tests](/test/BehaviorGraph.ts)
 - [Scene Modification code from the Behavior Graph](/editor/src/scene/useSceneModifier.ts)
 - [Hook to mint the behavior graph and actions into the smart contract](/editor/src/hooks/useInteractiveWorldMinter.ts)

+## Developer Setup

+Install all dependencies:

+    yarn install

+To start the editor:

+    yarn dev

+To run the unit tests for the smart contracts

+    yarn test